graeme-hill/crossguid/README.md

 # CrossGuid

-CrossGuid is a minimal, cross platform, C++ implementation.
+CrossGuid is a minimal, cross platform, C++ GUID library.
 It uses the best native GUID/UUID generator on the given platform and had a generic class for parsing, stringifying, and comparing IDs.
+The intention is that anyone who uses this code can simply copy `guid.h` and `guid.cpp` into their project and define one of the following preprocessor flags to control the implementation:

+* `GUID_LIBUUID` - Uses `libuuid` which is normally used on linux but possibly usable elsewhere as well.
+* `GUID_CFUUID` - Uses `CFCreateUUID` from Apple's `CoreFoundation` framework.
+  This works on both Mac OSX and iOS.
+* `GUID_WINDOWS` - Uses the built in `CoCreateGuid` function in Windows.

 ## Building